Matthew Knight (basketball): Early life

 Born in Burnie, Tasmania, Knight played both basketball and Australian rules football as a junior.
 He was a talented footballer growing up, following in the steps of his father, Scott, who played five games for Collingwood in the VFL in 1984 before carving out an accomplished career in Tasmania.
 Knight went to watch his father play every Saturday, and during the week, he'd go with him to training.
 He played football right up until the end of secondary school.
 At that stage, he had to make a decision, and he'd heard there was more opportunity to go overseas with basketball, so he chose to commit to basketball.
 He also wanted to get away from the shadow of his father.

 Knight attended Smithton High School in 1997 and 1998 before linking up with the Tasmanian Institute of Sport (TIS) and joining the TIS Basketball Elite Development Squad.
+He played for the Tasmania under-16 team in 1999 and 2000, the under-18 team in 2001 and 2002, and the under-20 team in 2003.

-In 2002, Knight played in the South East Australian Basketball League (SEABL) for the NW Tasmania Brewers and earned SEABL South Australian Youth Player of the Year honours.
-He subsequently earned a scholarship to the Australian Institute of Sport (AIS) and moved to Canberra in 2003.
-That year, he played for the AIS men's basketball team in the SEABL, and was a member of the Australian junior national team that won the gold medal at the 2003 FIBA Under-19 World Championship in Thessaloniki, Greece.
-He played alongside future NBA player Andrew Bogut, and was coached by his future NBL mentor Rob Beveridge.
+In 2002, Knight played in the South East Australian Basketball League (SEABL) for the North-West Tasmania Brewers and earned SEABL South Australian Youth Player of the Year honours.
+He moved to Canberra to attend the Australian Institute of Sport (AIS) in 2003 and played for AIS men's basketball team in the SEABL.
+He subsequently went on to play for the Australian junior national team at the 2003 FIBA Under-19 World Championship, where he won a gold medal.

-During his junior basketball career, Knight played for the Tasmania under-16 team in 1999 and 2000, the under-18 team in 2001 and 2002, and the under-20 team in 2003.
-He was also a member of the All-Australian Junior Camp in 2002 and 2003, and played for Australia at the Oceania Qualification Series in 2002.